The Magic of Eating Together

 Enhances Mindfulness

 Eating with people forces you to slow down, savor your food, and actually enjoy the experience.
-No more mindless scarfing down your meal in front of a screen—embrace the local flavors with great company.
+No more mindless scarfing down your meal in front of a screen.

-How Solo Travelers Can Share More Meals with Others
+How Business Travelers Can Share Meals with Others

 Many destinations offer group food tours, supper clubs, and communal dining restaurants where you can meet fellow travelers and locals while indulging in amazing cuisine.